 The meaning of ‘personal company’ (in s 169S(3)) changed for disposals from 29 October 2018.
 For earlier disposals, a company is a personal company if at least 5% of the ordinary share capital is held by the individual, and at least 5% of the voting rights are exercisable by the individual by virtue of that holding.

 However, Finance Act 2019 added further personal company requirements for disposals from the above date, either in terms of beneficial entitlement to at least 5% of profits available for distribution to the company’s equity holders and beneficial entitlement to at least 5% of assets available for distribution to equity holders on a winding up of the company, or alternatively that in the event of a disposal of the whole of the company’s ordinary share capital the individual would be beneficially entitled to at least 5% of the proceeds.

-Some individual shareholders may have ceased to qualify for ER as a result of the above changes, and amendments to the company’s constitution may be necessary to ensure that the shares comply with the amended ‘personal company’ requirements.
-However, the shareholder would then need to meet the conditions for at least two years prior to a disposal of their shares.
+Some individual shareholders might not qualify for ER as a result of the above changes, and amendments to the company’s constitution may be necessary to ensure that the shares comply with the amended ‘personal company’ requirements.
+Furthermore, the shareholder would need to meet the conditions for at least two years prior to a disposal of their shares.